-All Kensa’s Compact heat pumps can operate in reverse-cycle mode providing chilled water to cool a building and operates in a similar manner to a chiller.
+All Kensa ground source heat pumps can operate in reverse-cycle mode to provide chilled water to cool a building.

 Ground source heat pumps can operate in reverse cycle mode to provide chilled water as well as heating.